 There are a few areas in our homes that are especially at-risk for dust — and they’re places that we may not even realize need dusting.
 Tough-to-reach areas such as ceiling fans, lighting fixtures, and the tops of cabinets can unknowingly collect unhealthy amounts of dust.
 Upholstery, carpet, and bedding are also some of the worst dust collecting culprits — allergists usually recommend washing bedding once a week to keep dust at bay.

 How can you do away with all the dust hiding in your home?
 The first step is understanding that there is actually a right way and a wrong way to dust.

-Dusting can also be as simple as not wearing your shoes indoors.
+- Don't wear your shoes indoors.
 Reducing the amount of dust in your household doesn't necessarily mean dusting better or more often.
 Up to 60% of dust particles are made from materials brought in from outdoors, and many allergists believe shoes that were just worn outside are to blame.
 Changing your habits can significantly improve your air quality and reduce allergy symptoms.